 Getting the ferry from Colonia to Buenos Aires

-In the lounge, Try and get in the queue early for your ferry, as you’ll want to ensure you have a good seat with space for your bags.
+In the lounge, try and get in the queue early for your ferry, as you’ll want to ensure you have a good seat with space for your bags on the boat.
 Also, expect tens of people to just casually join the front of the line when the ferry is called.
 SO FRUSTRATING.

 Recommended stay to enjoy Colonia del Sacramento: 1 full day